Yasmin-FY/llm-safety-silencing/mitigations/drift-monitor.md

 - 10–30% Subtle Reminder Gentle reinforcement of role and boundary awareness
 - 30–60% Explicit Boundary Clear communication of limitations and purpose
 - 60–80% Conversation Reset Context or topic reset to regain objectivity
-- 80%+ Human Escalation Hand-off to human moderator or crisis protocol/redirection to a crisis modul
+- 80%+ Human Escalation Hand-off to human moderator or crisis protocol/redirection to a crisis module